-As of June 30, 2024 and December 31, 2023, related-party transactions consisted of the issuance of the Notes.
+As of September 30, 2024 and December 31, 2023, related-party transactions consisted of the issuance and repayment of the Notes.
 See Note 6 - "Stockholder Promissory Notes" in this Quarterly Report for additional information about the Notes.

 13 - Subsequent Events